This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

-You thought you had enough disk space when you originally bought your MacBook Pro, but soon you realized that storage is being gobbled up quicker than you can clear old files.
+Does this sound similar to you?
+You thought you had enough disk space when you originally bought your MacBook Pro, but soon you realized that storage is being filled up quicker than you can clear old files.

-In this buying guide, we’ll help you pick the best external hard drive for your MacBook Pro so you can access all your files without sacrificing speed or performance.
+In this buying guide, we’ll help you pick the best external drive for your MacBook Pro so you can access all your files without sacrificing speed or performance.

 Here’s a brief overview of our recommendations depending on your specific needs and preferences:

 - The SanDisk Professional G-DRIVE will give you enough volume and lightning speed for a traditional drive, and comes pre-formatted for Mac.